No More Fat Cats, Please

 WHAT ABOUT DRY FOOD TO HELP CLEAN THE TEETH?

 Do not worry about the teeth needing dry, crunchy food to help remove tartar.
 Cats fed soft, meat-based food have fewer teeth and gum problems than cats eating all dry diets! (according to studies) So if you want to feed only wet food (good quality), go for it!
-I’ll reiterate, I give Jessie both dry and wet foods (measured amounts).
-And she gets only a mere 4 treats per day which are always a tartar control type.
+I’ll reiterate, I give my cats both dry and wet foods (measured amounts).
+And they get only a mere 4-6 treats per day which are always a tartar control type.

 THE WEIGHT LOSS PLAN